sucal/gocode/README.md

 gocode
 ======

-idiomatic go code from all around the world
+Idiomatic go code from all around the world